De-institutionalisation ! Understanding communities ! Dysfunctional communities ! Building better communities

 Characteristics of Dysfunctional communities .....

-… do not have shared
+… do not have clearly defined roles/goals

-Are the goals, beliefs, values, cultures, institutions clearly defined?
+Are the beliefs, values, cultures clearly defined?

 … do not have ownership of their members